BlokPax/RandomProofs/2023.HTH.Basketball.Santa.Giveaway/README.md

 1. Prefix the transaction hash of the transaction that requested the random number for the holder list (Step 1.1 above) to the prize-list.sorted.csv.
 1. Create a sha256 hash of the [prize-list](./prize-list.sorted.csv).
-2. Request a random number from chainlink VRF (using contract [`0x18b9b62749Fcb227C493015244E6939d8F01d0f3`](https://etherscan.io/address/0x18b9b62749Fcb227C493015244E6939d8F01d0f3))
+2. Request a random number from chainlink VRF (using contract [`0x18b9b62749Fcb227C493015244E6939d8F01d0f3`](https://etherscan.io/address/0x18b9b62749Fcb227C493015244E6939d8F01d0f3)).
-3. Retrieve random number from above contract
+3. Retrieve random number from above contract.
-4. Shuffle the prize list from step 1, by feeding the random number retrieved in step #3 to the [shuffle](./scripts/shuffle) script
+4. Shuffle the prize list from step 1, by feeding the random number retrieved in step #3 to the [shuffle](./scripts/shuffle) script.

 **Step 3**

 Combine the shuffled holder list with the shuffle prize list.
 This combined file defines the winner of each prize (winner specified on line #1 wins prize specified on line #1, etc).

+**Step 4**

+Prepare a second randomized selection of winners that were accidentally omitted from the first set of entries.

+1. After identifying the missing entries, publish the list for community audit. [holder-list.round2.csv](./holder-list.round2.csv).
+2. Expand entries after audit, to give the missing entries equal odds as the original.
+3. Hash the expanded entries to create an identity hash.
+4. Request a random number from chainlink VRF.
+5. Shuffle holder list from step 2, by feeding the random number retrieved in step #4 into the [shuffle](./scripts/shuffle) script.
+6. Combine the shuffled list into the originally shuffled prize list (from step 2.4)

 ### Results